-(Editor’s note: This post will be updated as we discover new Chinatowns and Asian food districts.)
+(Editor’s note: This post is regularly updated as we discover new Chinatowns and Asian food districts.)

 In Peter O’Toole’s brilliant “My Favorite Year,” the main character tells the WASPy girl he’s in love with that “Jews know two things … suffering and where to find great Chinese food.”